manuraj-marmeto/volume-discount/README.md

-## step to create discount using graphQL
+## Steps to create discount using graphQL and apply discount in frontend

 Step 1: Open shopify graphQL app